haflaxa/sn-snap-configurator/README.md

 # sn-snap-configurator
-A user-friendly guided "configurator" for Standard Notes' Snap-packaged GNU/Linux desktop app.
+🤖 • A user-friendly guided "configurator" for the Snap-packaged Standard Notes GNU/Linux desktop app.